![]() |

 acquisition of the intangible involved.

-by the taxpayer if the basis of the property in the hands of the
+property by the taxpayer if the basis of the property in the hands

 With respect to any increase in the basis of partnership property

-shall be made at the partner level and each partner shall be treated
+paragraph shall be made at the partner level and each partner

 The term "amortizable section 197 intangible" does not include any